Muddathir Abdel-Rahim: Diplomacy and human rights

-As a delegate to the UN General Assembly sessions in the sixties, he participated in the debates that led to the adoption of the International Convention on the Elimination of All Forms of Racial Discrimination 1965, the International Covenant on Economic, Social and Cultural Rights 1966, and the International Covenant on Civil and Political Rights 1966.
-In 1967, he participated in drafting UNESCO’s Third Statement on Race and Racial Prejudice.
+As a Sudanese delegate to the United Nations General Assembly in the 1960s, Abdel-Rahim participated in debates leading to the adoption of the International Convention on the Elimination of All Forms of Racial Discrimination (1965), the International Covenant on Civil and Political Rights (1966), and the International Covenant on Economic, Social and Cultural Rights (1966).
+In 1967, he contributed to drafting UNESCO's Third Statement on Race and Racial Prejudice.

-He was also founding member and Secretary General of the Sudanese National Committee for Human Rights which was established in Khartoum in 1967 – evidently the first of its kind in the Muslim world.
+Also in 1967, he became a founding member and Secretary-General of the Sudanese National Committee for Human Rights, established in Khartoum — described as the first organisation of its kind in the Muslim world.